 Internal linking best practices:

-- Use descriptive anchor text (not “click here” or “read more”)
+- Write descriptive anchor text (not “click here” or “read more”)

 - Link to relevant, related content

-- Update old content with links to new pages
+- Update older content with links to newer pages

 Semantic anchor text examples: